rocky/gjchaitin/gjchaitin.md

 As I said, the *algorithm* behind the register allocation can be found in a couple of papers.
 However what you won't find printed anywhere is a description of the excellent engineering that made this work.
 So I'd like to describe this next.

 To support working on the register-coloring algorithm, Greg invented a register-transfer language and its display format.
 It has a couple of features not found in many register-transfer languages, such as a way to indicate that an instruction has more than one output.
-For example the when the operation completed.
+For example on the IBM System/370 the a 32 bit multiply is done, the output is stored in a pair of registers when the multiplication completes.
 So in the register-transfer language, both of these registers were on the left-hand side of an assignment statement.
-If an instruction, like 'add', set a condition bit such as 'carry', that bit was indicated as well.
+If an instruction, like 'add', set a condition bit such as 'carry', that bit was indicated as an output as well.
 When a register went
 "dead"---the last time a value from that register was used---it had a tick mark after it.

 All of this was needed in the register-allocation process, and the concise and precise language Greg invented for this purpose made it very easy to understand what was going on and how registers got allocated or "colored."